 A: You have a responsibility to be honest and accurate in everything you do.
-If you feel pressure by your supervisor to produce results that are not honest and accurate, you should contact a member of the Compliance Network.
+If you feel pressure by your supervisor to produce results that are not honest and accurate, you should contact ETRN Corporate Compliance or a member of the Compliance Network, or the Compliance Hotline.